caseyscarborough/github/README.md

 [![Gem Version](https://badge.fury.io/rb/github_api_v3.png)](http://badge.fury.io/rb/github_api_v3)

 This is a simple wrapper for GitHub's v3 API.
-It is in the EARLY stages of development.
-Knowing a little about [GitHub's API](http://developer.github.com/) will aid in its use.
+Knowing a little about [GitHub's API](http://developer.github.com/) will aid in its use, but is not necessary.

 ## Documentation